Is Salt An Acid Or A Base

 Salts of Strong Acids and Weak Bases

 Salts formed from strong acids and weak bases produce acidic solutions because the cation of the salt undergoes hydrolysis.
-For example, ammonium chloride (NH4Cl) is formed from hydrochloric acid (HCl) (a strong acid) and ammonia (NH3) (a weak base).
+As an example, ammonium chloride (NH4Cl) is formed from hydrochloric acid (HCl) (a strong acid) and ammonia (NH3) (a weak base).
 When NH4Cl is dissolved in water, the ammonium ion (NH4+) reacts with water to form ammonia (NH3) and hydronium ions (H3O+):

 NH4+(aq) + H2O(l) ⇌ NH3(aq) + H3O+(aq)